|

 Department.
 Exploding cans of paint and varnish inside

 hamper extinguishing effort.
-One Fuquay firefighter, Ricky
+One Fuquay-Varina firefighter, Ricky

 Stuart, suffers hand injury and requires six stitches after

-1984, fire department insurance rating improved
+1984, fire insurance rating for the town improved

 from Class 8 to Class 5.
 Resulting insurance rate changes